zendeskarchive/futuresimple.github.com/content/posts/2012-03-12-wroclove-rb-conference.markdown

 </center>

 The next day we woke up to a talk on improving yourself as a programmer by [Michał Taszycki](http://twitter.com/mehowte).
-We can only recommend you to skim through his [slides](http://speakerdeck.com/u/mehowte/p/programming-workout) and register yourself at [Programming Workout](http://programmingworkout.com).
+We encourage you to skim through his [slides](http://speakerdeck.com/u/mehowte/p/programming-workout) and register yourself at [Programming Workout](http://programmingworkout.com).
 Another great talk was